Wildfire Solution

 This is the worlds largest land based pump and monitor combination.
 It’s capable of throwing an entire swimming pool over 600 feet in less than 1 minute.
 That’s amazing!
 Granted this unit is a bit large for throwing pools but gives you an idea of what’s possible.

-The Pool Throwing Unit solution
+The PTU (Pool Throwing Unit) solution

 Big power in a compact design that can quickly navigate small pathways to reach backyard pools.
 See the depiction below comparing a PTU (Pool Throwing Unit) to a typical single person hand line.

 That’s incredible power in the control of a single operator.
 No dragging heavy lines around.
 With a 275+ foot range, numerous homes can be protected at once.
+See the video below for a similar setup in action.

 Planes performed drops while Fire Engines were on the scene but they were unable to prevent this destruction.
 The news reporter in the video even comments on the long turn time of the planes.
 The water was already there!

 The red markers show the homes that were destroyed while the blue markers show the pools just along this hillside street.
 The light blue circles show the approximate water coverage of just 6 PTU’s at an amazing 9600 gallons per minute.
 Homes should not burn while pools sit full!
+Again with proper community planning, fire crews can literally make it rain.

 Our Goal!